ljosberinn/xeph-ui/augmentation-log-issues.md

 - `Fatal Mark` (id 383706) does not reattribute `Ebon Might`
 - `Fervid Bite` (id 425534) does not reattribute `Shifting Sands` or `Ebon Might`

+### The War Within

+- `Thunder Blast` (id 436793) does not reattribute anything
+  - this is via `Ground Current` hero talent
+  - note that 435222, the primary effect, does fully reattribute

 ## Mage

 - `Glacial Blast` (id 424120) -- should NOT reattribute `Prescience` but `Ebon Might` and `Shifting Sands`